Where the magic begins

 Two dimensional shapes are fascinating to students at this age.
 We love to challenge them with puzzles, drawings and blocks — encouraging them to search out the shapes in the day-to-day world around them.

 Music, Mandarin and French really begin to take hold this year and the children are tickled by opportunities to teach something new to their parents.
-They have perfect pitch at this age and can mimic sounds perfectly.
+They may have perfect pitch at this age and most can mimic sounds perfectly.
 When you think you are greeting them correctly in Mandarin, expect a snicker at your accent and be prepared for a coaching lesson!

 Senior Kindergarten – human sponges who thirst for information